-How You Open ThemYou open hub management windows by pulling down options from the menu bar of the Hub Front Panel window.
+You open hub management windows by pulling down options from the menu bar of the Hub Front Panel window.
 Some of the menu options have keyboard accelerators.

+Menu Options

-Menu Options The following table describes the menus, their options, and keyboard accelerators.
+The following table describes the menus, their options, and keyboard accelerators.

 Menu Option Keyboard Accelerator Function File Exit Ctrl/x Dismisses HUBwatch.
 Configuration Add Ctrl/a Adds a module.
 Delete Ctrl/d Deletes a module.
 Community Manage Table None Displays the list of available SNMP agents and their communities.
 Used to add, delete, and modify agents and communities.
 Manage Current None Allows access to a summary window for the current agent.
-Used to add, delete and modify the current agent and its communities.
 View Logical None Displays a logical representation of the DEChub and its installed modules.
 The view is displayed in the Hub Front Panel window.
 Physical None Displays a physical representation of the DEChub and its installed modules.
 The view is displayed in the Hub Front Panel window.
 LAN Interconnect None Displays the LAN Interconnect window.
 You use this window to create LAN segments and connect modules to them.
+Options include Expanded View, Station Configuration, and Group View.
+Message Box None Displays a log file of error, warning, and informational messages.
-Environmental Summary None Displays chassis power and status information (DEChub 900 only).

-Menu Option Keyboard Accelerator Function Options Polling None Polling offers four options: Refresh Enable, Disable, and Set up.
+Menu Option Keyboard Accelerator Function Environmental Summary None Displays chassis power and status information (DEChub 900 only).
+Options Polling None Offers four options: Refresh, Enable, Disable, and Set Up.
 Message Setup None Allows you to modify message log file parameters.
 Applications Find Address Ctrl/f Searches the SNMP agent's database for a particular Ethernet station.
 Find Duplicates None Searches the SNMP agent's database for duplicate Ethernet addresses.
+Alarms None Options include Alarm Setup, Start Polling, Stop Polling, and Viewer.
+These options are only supported on OpenVMS.
+Help None Accesses online help.